Andergraw/supabase-auth-ui-plasmic/README.md

 Go back to Plasmic and set your App Host (this project is using http://localhost:3000/plasmic-host).
 Also, enable authentication and copy the secret token to [environment variables](.env.local).

-In this example, there are two ways of signing ing: mail and Google.
-You need to set both them up in Supabase.
+In this example, there are two ways of signing in: mail and Google.
+You need to set both of them up in Supabase.
 Also, you can choose if you want mail confirmation before sign in or not (you can set the the email template).

 I have also created a [`demo project in Plasmic`](https://studio.plasmic.app/projects/jwUQnQ6rgJe4v5GYJqEzaq)
+> [!NOTE]
+Be aware that in order to run this example project from Plasmic, you will have to set and run your localhost project first.
+Refer to [`Plasmic Docs for more info`](https://docs.plasmic.app/learn/code-components/)
 ## Key files

 - components\AuthUi: the Auth component and its associated CSS style.